tjvantoll/articles/speaking-tips/article.md

 - Show agenda
 - Start talking about topic 1.

-By saving the introduction until the end, you’ll have a better idea of what you might want to say to open up your talk.
-You can also rest assured that the bulk of your work is done, and know that you just have to add a few superficial touches.
+By saving the introduction until the end you’ll have a better idea of what you might want to say to start your talk with.
+You can also rest assured that the bulk of your work is done.

-And I don’t mean to imply introductions aren’t worth spending time on, because done well they can be way to engage the audience and draw them into your talk.
+All that being said, I don’t mean to imply introductions aren’t worth spending _any_ time on, because done well they can be way to engage the audience and draw them into your talk.
 I would just save them for last.

-When you do get around to creating an introduction you need to experiment a bit and find what works for you.
-For now, my go-to introduction is to tell a story that relates to my topic or the place I’m speaking.
+When you do create an introduction you need to experiment a bit and find what works for you.
+My go-to introduction is to telling a story that relates to my topic or the place I’m speaking.
 For example, to open my AR talk I told a story about my love for Pokémon GO, and how that’s what got me interested in AR in the first place.

 ![](go.png)